Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.3 Named Entity Recognition module

 The NER module performs NER on JSON files containing document collections split into sentences (normally the output files from the Sentence Splitter module).
-The user can use deep learning models or dictionaries for NER.
-When using a deep learning model, you can either select one of the BioBERT-based models fine-tuned on the HUNER corpora collections which are published with EasyNER or your own model in the same format.
-The models can be accessed directly at the HuggingFace repository or placed in the "model" subfolder or another suitable folder.
-The dictionary option makes use of the spaCy Phrasematcher.
-You can either use one of the dictionaries that are included with EasyNER in the "dictionaries" subfolder or create your own dictionary in the form of a .txt file with one term per line.
+The user can use deep learning models (see section 2.3.1) or dictionaries (see section 2.3.2) for NER.

 To run this module, the ignore argument for ner should be set to false and the following config arguments should be specified in the config file: